whoisryosuke/entourage-v2/README.md

 This process is for releasing the app as a bundled executable for production use.

-1. `yarn` to install or update any dependencies.
+1. Increment the version in `package.json`, `src-tauri\Cargo.toml`, and most importantly: `src-tauri\tauri.conf.json`.
 1. `yarn bundle` should build the web app, then generate the app, then generate an installer for the app.
 1. Your app should be in `\src-tauri\target\release\` (like an `.exe` for Windows).
 You can also find the "installer" version in `\src-tauri\target\release\bundle\` (like an `.msi` file for Windows).
 1. Go to GitHub and [create a new Release](https://github.com/whoisryosuke/entourage-v2/releases/new)
 1. Add the version number as the title and changelog in the description
-1. Upload the installer files from `\src-tauri\target\release\bundle\`
+1. Upload the installer files from each folder in `\src-tauri\target\release\bundle\` and the `.exe` in `\release\`
 1. Release!

 > Currently we only support Windows.
 I'll probably add a GitHub Action later to handle other platforms.
-If you're on Mac or Linux and want to use this, just do step 1 and you're good to go.
+If you're on Mac or Linux and want to use this, just do step 1-2 and you're good to go.